A Rather Weak 'Attempt' To Defend

 structure of the glass also depends on how slowly it has been cooled."
 [New

-marks altered to conform to the conventions adopted here.]
+marks altered to conform with the conventions adopted at this site.]

 "Scientists are slowly accumulating more clues.
 A